CNAG-Biomedical-Informatics/convert-pheno/docs/usage.md

 ```

 This is useful when you want to review how original source terms were mapped to ontology labels and identifiers.
+The audit also records whether each lookup produced a real database match or fell back to `NA`.

 ## Work with repository fixtures